pagefaultgames/pokerogue/MEs-README.md

-# Immediate things on the to-do platter
+# 📝 Immediate things on the to-do platter

-- Add logic to handle spawning boss encounters [ ]
+- Add logic to handle spawning boss encounters 🔨
-- Bugfix not getting a reward at the end of battle ME
+- Bugfix not getting a reward at the end of battle ME 🔨
-- Add logic for awarding exp to the party (outside of a normal combat)
+- Add logic for awarding exp to the party (outside of a normal combat) 🔨
-- Add logic for choosing a Pokémon from party for some effect (trades, sacrifices, etc)
+- Add logic for choosing a Pokémon from party for some effect (trades, sacrifices, etc) 🔨
-- Introduce more text tree hierarchy -- for better organization of encounters, options and dialogue text/layers
+- Introduce more text tree hierarchy -- for better organization of encounters, options and dialogue text/layers 🔨
-- More steps to encounters -- ie Option --> __Dialogue: "You chose to not open the chest"__ --> Efects -> __Dialogue: "You walk away with regret"__
+- More steps to encounters -- ie Option --> __Dialogue: "You chose to not open the chest"__ --> Efects -> __Dialogue: "You walk away with regret"__ 🔨

-# Things to (eventually) be done for Mystery Encounters ("MEs"):
+# 📝 Things to (eventually) be done for Mystery Encounters ("MEs"):
-- Add MEs to gamemodes Classic and Endless ✔️ @ImperialSympathizer
+- Add "Mysterious Events" (MEs) to gamemodes Classic and Endless ✔️
-- MEs need to have a chance to spawn ✔️ @asdar/@ImperialSympathizer
+- MEs need to have a chance to spawn ✔️

-- A MEs should **ALWAYS HAVE**:
+## A ME should __**always have**__:
   ### 🌟 A wave index where they're happening -- each ME takes up a whole wave. ✔️
   ### 🌟 Dialogue:
     - Dialogue/Message content populated in relevant locales files (namely locales/mystery-encounter.ts) ✔️